-Antonio R. Villaraigosa is the 41st Mayor of Los Angeles.
+Antonio R. Villaraigosa was elected as the 41st Mayor of Los Angeles in 2005 and served until 2013.

 Born on January 23, 1953 in the Boyle Heights neighborhood of East Los Angeles, Antonio is the oldest of four children raised by a single mother, Natalia Delgado.